 Like a coin, the Deposit of Faith has two sides.
 The first is the Bible, Tradition the second.
 “The Document on Revelation from the Council [i.e. Vatican II] addresses the important question of the relationship of Scripture to Tradition.
 It affirms that both are important elements of our Christian life.
 Rather than being opposed to one another (as some might think), they both flow from a common source, and thus, they interact with each other to help guide us in our Christian life.”19

 To be captivated by Jesus’ teachings is to be formed in the faith of the Church, which has a rich history, theology, liturgy, and spirituality.
 What were the contributions of Patriarch Douwaihy to the Maronite Church?
 What role did the Maronite College in Rome play in forming the Maronite Church?
 What is the Maronite Church’s theology of the Mysteries?
 What are typology and paradox?
 What is characteristic of Maronite spirituality and how can we live it?
 What did Sts.
-Ephrem and James of Serug teach?
+Ephrem and Jacob of Sarug teach?
 What is their influence on the Maronite liturgy?
 Church Fathers and the Saints are excellent witnesses to the spiritual growth that we should seek.
 They are experts in the field of responding to God’s unconditional love.
 Reading and studying the writings of these spiritual giants allow us to delve into the mystery of God and discover new ways to grow spiritually.
 “The whole Church has always valued the writings of the Church Fathers, and they remain essential to the knowledge of the development of the Church’s biblical/theological Tradition…We do well to be familiar with their writings, drinking deeply from their teachings.”20

 Faith formation is for children and adults alike.
 The primary responsibility of seeing to the teaching their children falls on the parents – whether by themselves or by participating in the parish religious education program and/or Catholic school.
-The Maronite Synod states that “it is a must for them [Maronite Parents] to insure that their children come to know their Church and her religious and spiritual traditions, and consequently affirm their identity and commitment to it, and raise their children on the belief in God and on carrying out their religious and social obligations that this faith demands.”21 Faith formation is a lifelong endeavor.
+The Maronite Synod states that “it is a must for them [Maronite Parents] to ensure that their children come to know their Church and her religious and spiritual traditions, and consequently affirm their identity and commitment to it, and raise their children on the belief in God and on carrying out their religious and social obligations that this faith demands.”21 Faith formation is a lifelong endeavor.
 No one is ever fully formed in the faith.
 It is an integral part of the spiritual journey that believers take toward God.

 One of my parishioners wrote after returning from the 2006 Maronite Convocation,

 “Our most important asset is our children, not only in our private lives but also in our parochial life.
-They are our future and the future of our parish and we should cater [minister] to them so they may continue carrying the torch for many generations long after we are gone … If we the parents, fathers and mothers, willingly or unwillingly, foster a nonchalant or disparaging atmosphere in our families toward any subject, our children will pick up on it.
+They are our future and the future of our parish and we should cater [minister] to them so they may continue carrying the torch for many generations long after we are gone … If we the parents, fathers, and mothers, willingly or unwillingly, foster a nonchalant or disparaging atmosphere in our families toward any subject, our children will pick up on it.
 That statement is especially true of our attitude toward our St. Rafka church…”22

 iii) The Catechumenate Process